prmiles/pymcmcstat/paper/paper.md

 The default program employs 2-stage DRAM; however, it is capable of accommodating $n$-stage delayed rejection.
 The specific algorithms implemented for adaptive Metropolis and delayed rejection are outlined in [@haario2001adaptive, @haario2006dram].

 To the author's knowledge, the package is currently being used for several scientific projects, including radiation source localization using 3D transport models and fractional-order viscoelasticity models of dielectric elastomers.
-The source code for ``pymcmcstat`` has been archived to Zenodo with the linked DOI [@zenodo].

 # Acknowledgements